nodejs/build/README.md

 This repository contains information used to set up and maintain the various pieces of Node.js Foundation infrastructure managed by the Build Working Group.
 It is intended to be open and transparent, if you see any relevant information missing please open an issue.
+If you are interested in joining check out [this][Joining the Build WG].

 ## Build WG Members